manticoresoftware/buddy-plugin-template/README.md

 1. Create a repository from this template.
 2. Open `composer.json` and edit it with your plugin name, dependencies, and everything else you need.
 3. Run `composer install` to make it work.
-4. You need to use our official `manticore-executor`; we strictly recommend using the [Docker](#how-to-use-docker-of-manticore-executor-dev) flow for it.
+4. You need to use our official `manticore-executor`; we strictly recommend using the [Docker](#how-to-use-docker-of-manticore-executor-dev) flow.
-5. Edit `src/Payload.php` and add logic to parse the request, and prepare the payload structure for your command processing.
+5. Edit `src/Payload.php`, add logic to parse the request, and prepare the payload structure for your command processing.
 6. Edit `src/Handler.php` and implement processing logic and response that will be proxied by Manticore to the client.

 ## How to use Docker of manticore-executor-dev